Roundup Tracker - Issues

 classification

-Support rate limiting in REST (and xmlrpc) interfaces
+Support rate limiting in REST interface

 Type: resource usage Severity: normal